Decimal time: Other decimal times

 Some decimal time proposals are based upon alternate units of metric time.
 The difference between metric time and decimal time is that metric time defines units for measuring time interval, as measured with a stopwatch, and decimal time defines the time of day, as measured by a clock.
 Just as standard time uses the metric time unit of the second as its basis, proposed decimal time scales may use alternative metric units.

+In the fictional Star Trek universe, each stardate increment represents one milliyear, with 78 years in 2401, counted from 2323.
+The decimal represents a fractional day.
+Thus, stardates are a composition of two types of decimal time.
+In 2023, 78 years earlier would be 1945.